captainhcg/leetcode-in-py-and-go/README.md

 * 198: The second room
 * 201: Kerninghan Algorithm: n & (n-1)
 * 207: TP sort but not really sort, do it again
+* 212: word search ii.
+Turn # off when found one result
 * 215: quick-select, partition, do it again
 * 218: **sky-line!!!!! push 0 to heap, the heap is a maxheap**
 * 220: **very tough problem with bucket, do it again**